 The audit of these assumptions is complex as they are determined by management and are subjective and sensitive in nature.
-We note that the Genio® System has not yet been approved in some important markets, such as the US market, and regulatory approval may take longer to obtain than expected.
+We note that the Genio® System has been approved in the EU but not yet in other markets, such as the US market.
+Although the company has recently received positive feedback from ongoing clinical trials in the US, the receipt of the formal regulatory approval may take longer to obtain than expected.
 As a result, the revenue growth assumption is sensitive to a higher level of management subjectivity.
 The audit of the discount rate used by management is also complex, as it depends on the inherent risk of the industry in which the Company operates, as well as the uncertainty associated with the outcome of the research and development process.